warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

-    Luckily, we have a tool to capture your observations for dubious annotations (please note that at present, this capability is available only for PN40024 v4 gene models).
+    Luckily, we have a tool to capture your observations for dubious annotations.
 Click on the “Curate” button at the bottom of the inset, and you will be taken to Gramene’s Gene Tree tool.
 In it, you will see the same tree from the Homology view and on the right, you will be able to qualify gene models as OK or “poor” quality, and submit your annotations via e-mail (see below).
 The same display options described here are available to zoom in and out the tree view in the tool.

 ![gene tree tool](images/pangrape16.png "Gramene Gene Tree Tool")

-3. Neighborhood Conservation View
+3. **Neighborhood Conservation View**

     This view presents the target gene in the middle with a red line across the best ortholog in each species in the tree plus 10 flanking genes upstream and downstream color-coded by gene family.
 This allows you to identify structural variants and Presence/Absence variants in the region in question.